The capital city of Yunnan, the land of eternal spring offers wondrous nature attractions and the gateway to one of China’s foodie haven.

 HOW TO GET THERE

 The easiest way to get to Kunming from KL is by flight which takes 3 and a half hours.
 If you are from Shanghai, you can take the new Shanghai-Kunming High- Speed Train that takes an average of 11 hours to travel over 2000km.
-There are also many normal trains that travel from neighbouring places like Dali, Chengdu and Nanning.
+There are also many other trains that travel from neighbouring places like Dali, Chengdu and Nanning.

 WHAT TO DO